spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/01-platform-security.md

 # Overview

-Based on the deployment model, Spectro Cloud Platform is composed of a multi-layer deployment stack: Cloud > VM > OS > Container Runtime > Kubernetes > Pods.
+Based on the deployment model, Palette is composed of a multi-layer deployment stack: Cloud > VM > OS > Container Runtime > Kubernetes > Pods.

-Spectro Cloud follows defense-in-depth principles that prescribe securing each layer in a multi-layer deployment stack to ensure maximum security.
+To ensure maximum security, we follow defense-in-depth principles that prescribe securing each layer in a multi-layer deployment stack.

 For SaaS deployment models, cloud and Virtual Machine (VM) security are handled by SaaS platform operation security controls.
 For on-prem deployment models, the customer’s data center infrastructure team typically handles cloud and VM security.